cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

   Logic:
   : Network digital twin facilitates optimal resource allocation and configuration, enhancing efficiency and performance.
-They enable comprehensive troubleshooting maintenance and control by diagnosing issues in the digital twin.
+They can enable comprehensive troubleshooting maintenance and control by diagnosing issues using the digital twin.
 Moreover, Network Digital Twins play a crucial role in planning and deployment, allowing for the simulation of new designs and configurations to anticipate their effects before implementation.